kaBeech/tensort/README.md

     ~0.16% <- Agree Incorectly - TopBit incorrect

-If Permutationsort agrees with either Bubblesort or Exchangesort, then it's easy - just use that result!
+If Permutationsort agrees with either Bubblesort or Rotationsort, then it's easy - just use that result!

-According to these results, Permutationsort is likely to disagree with both Bubblesort and Exchangesort about 7.16% of the time if all three are run indepedently.
-In practice this will happen more often than that because in order to reach the point of doing Permutationsort, either Bubblesort or Exchangesort must have sorted the list incorrectly (which makes it less likely to agree with Permutationsort).
+According to these results, Permutationsort is likely to disagree with both Bubblesort and Rotationsort about 7.16% of the time if all three are run independently.
+In practice this will happen more often than that because in order to reach the point of doing Permutationsort, either Bubblesort or Rotationsort must have sorted the list incorrectly (which makes them less likely to agree with Permutationsort).

-In any case, if all three algorithms disagree, use the results from Bubblesort.
+In any case, if all three sub-algorithms disagree, use the results from Rotationsort.

 #### Recursion